Key takeaways

 Debts you can transfer to a balance transfer card, by issuer

 Many issuers allow you to transfer different types of debt to a balance transfer card as long as it’s not from an account with the same issuer, although these policies may vary.
-Consult your issuer about your options.
+Here is a list of what is generally allowed by each issuer, but it is important to consult the issuer about your options prior to attempting to make a balance transfer:

 The bottom line

-If you want to transfer loan debt to a credit card, you should find an issuer and a card that will allow it.
-Just remember to be smart: You can save plenty in interest by transferring loan debt to a card with a 0 percent interest rate period, but if you don’t pay that debt off in time, you may actually end up paying far more in interest in the long run.
+If you want to transfer loan debt to a credit card, it is important to choose a balance transfer card and an issuer that will allow it.
+Just remember to be smart: You can save plenty in interest by transferring loan debt to a card with an introductory 0 percent interest rate period, but if you don’t pay that debt off in time, you may actually end up paying more in interest over the long run.